morgan-sparks/IBM-Coding-Project/Pink Salmon/model v.1/README.md

 5. Density dependence (e.g., how many spawning spots available in a river, kill if > K)
 6. Pair up adults of different sexes to spawn

---somewhere in here we need to add fitness calculation
+-- [x] somewhere in here we need to add fitness calculation

 ## Data strucutre
 1. Lake --> one dataframe that doesn't maintain info from past gens